You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 If you can spare two to three hours traveling time from Rome, then you are in for a real treat and some truly amazing beaches.

-Not just one beach, but nearly a hundred of the best beaches in Italy and definitely the best beaches within three hours of Rome.
+Not just one beach, but dozens of the best beaches in Italy and definitely the best beaches within three hours of Rome.

 I particularly love two beach zones along this coastline.